ChromatinCardiff/Marks_scripts/README.md

 Also allows you to input peaks for elimination - the output will include the profile of total peaks then the profiles after eliminating each input elimination set.

+**Input:**

+-Peaks for elimination should be in format from Nuc_changes.pl - i.e. basically just a peaks file but with `*_changename_changes.sgr` naming and a header with change name.

+-Coordinates file - you basically want to parse a GFF type file to get whatever genome locations you want but needs to have following format: "chrn\tstart\tend\tID\tstrandedness\n"

 **Rules:** This plotting method is a little complicated so to clarify exactly whats happening without you having to go through this ridiculous script...

 -Uses half the number of nucleosomes mapped to that gene as a limit - e.g. if you set the number of nucleosomes plotted at the start of the gene to be 3 - a gene with 6+ nucleosomes will plot the first three, whereas a gene with 4 nucleosomes will only plot 2.